Arthur Bridgett: Sunderland

-Bridgett played local football with Burslem Park and Trentham, before joining Stoke in October 1902.
+Bridgett played local football with Burslem Park and Trentham before joining Stoke in October 1902.
 After only seven games for Stoke in the 1902–03 season, he moved to First Division rivals Sunderland in December 1902.
 He went on to captain the "Black Cats" for ten years and gain his eleven caps, making him Sunderland's second most-capped England International behind Dave Watson.

-He made his Sunderland debut in a 0–0 draw with Sheffield United, but was quickly on the score-sheet scoring at Grimsby Town in the next match.
+He made his Sunderland debut in a 0–0 draw with Sheffield United but was quickly on the score sheet, scoring at Grimsby Town in the next match.
 Bridgett was a winger with an excellent goal scoring pedigree.
-His superb finishing meant that he could also operate as a striker, and he was twice on the score sheet against Newcastle United in a 9–1 victory at St James' Park on 5 December 1908.
+His superb finishing meant that he could also operate as a striker.
+He was twice on the score sheet against Newcastle United in a 9–1 victory at St James' Park on 5 December 1908.
 He was also a good crosser of the ball, making numerous chances for his fellow strikers, including fellow England international George Holley.

 In his first three seasons at Roker Park, Sunderland finished third, sixth and fifth in the First Division table.
 Bridgett was Sunderland's top scorer in 1905–06 with 17 goals as they finished in 14th place.
-The following season, Bridgett was again Sunderland's top scorer with 25 league goals, but Sunderland were only able to improve their league position to tenth.
+The following season, Bridgett was again Sunderland's top scorer with 25 league goals.
+Still, Sunderland were only able to improve their league position to tenth.

-In 1907–08, Bridgett scored 15 goals with Holley top scorer on 24 as Sunderland again finished in the lower half of the table.
-For the next few seasons, Holley took over the goal-scoring duties with Sunderland taking third-place finishes in 1908–09 and 1910–11.
+In 1907–08, Bridgett scored 15 goals with Holley as the top scorer on 24, and Sunderland again finished in the lower half of the table.
+For the next few seasons, Holley took over the goal-scoring duties, with Sunderland taking third-place finishes in 1908–09 and 1910–11.

 He wound up his Sunderland career at the end of the 1911–12 season to become player-manager at South Shields.
 In all competitions, he made 347 appearances for Sunderland, scoring 116 goals, ranking him eighth in Sunderland's all-time top scorer's list.
 The 1913–14 season saw him score 30 goals in 47 matches for South Shields.